jeisen0105/Cyclistic-Case-Study/README.md

 ### Removing Unwanted Columns

-Unnecessary columns (like birthyear, gender, and specific station coordinates) that were dropped from the public data in 2020 were removed for consistency.
+To maintain consistency between the datasets and focus the analysis on relevant variables, non-essential columns such as geographic coordinates (start_lat, start_lng, end_lat, end_lng), demographic information (birthyear, gender), and tripduration (which will be recalculated) were removed.
+These columns were either dropped from the 2020 data or deemed unnecessary for this analysis.

 ```r
 # Remove non essential columns